 Bedfont’s long-standing UK distributor, Intermedical UK, will be exhibiting their breath analysis medical products at the annual ARTP conference.

-A distributor for nearly 10 years, Intermedical UK will be exhibiting the 2nd generation NObreath at the annual Association for Respiratory Technology & Physiology (ARTP) conference and can be found at Stand 25.
+Intermedical UK, a bistributor for nearly 10 years, will be exhibiting the 2nd generation NObreath at the annual Association for Respiratory Technology & Physiology (ARTP) conference and can be found at Stand 25.

-Alongside a fresh and aesthetically pleasing design with a full-colour touchscreen, new features of the 2nd generation NObreath® also include the ability to save patient profiles on the device, Bluetooth connectivity, and SteriTouch® technology for optimum infection control.
-Furthermore, the NObreath® comes with free patient management software allowing the equipment to synchronise with a PC, enabling reports to be generated, data to be backed up, and much more.
+The 2nd generation NObreath® has a fresh and aesthetically pleasing design with a full-colour touchscreen.
+New features of the also include the ability to save patient profiles on the device, Bluetooth connectivity, and SteriTouch® technology for optimum infection control.
+Furthermore, the NObreath® comes with free patient management software allowing the equipment to synchronise with a PC.
+This enables reports to be generated, data to be backed up, and much more.

-Livio Gagliardi, Acting Managing Director at Intermedical, said, “We’re excited to bring the NObreath® to ARTP this year.
+The Acting Managing Director at Intermedical, Livio Gagliardi, said – “We’re excited to bring the NObreath® to ARTP this year.
 It’s a great opportunity to talk about the benefits of measuring FeNO when monitoring asthma and airway inflammation – especially now it is recommended in the NICE guidance.
 We believe that the new NObreath® will make FeNO monitoring quicker and easier for healthcare professionals and patients alike.”

 This year, ARTP is taking place between 31 January and 1st February in Glasgow.